turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ### Implementing the REPL

-Ok, so now we have all the pieces that we need, but you might be asking yourself, `When am I going to be able to access the CLI`.
+Ok, so now we have all the pieces that we need, but you might be asking yourself when are we going to be able to access the CLI.

 Let's start by creating the REPL by using a `while` loop.
 A while loop is a loop that keeps running endlessly while some condition is still met.